supposedly/dialect-museum/README.md

 step 2, and you can unrewind them as in step 3 to get from there to any variety you want to check out.

 <details>
-<summary>Shortcuts</summary>
+<summary><b>But you can take shortcuts!</b></summary>
-The fun part is that you can cut corners here!
+The fun part is that corners can be cut here!
 You don't have to replay diachronic changes step-by-step if you don't need to be 100% faithful to the exact chronology in order to produce the same synchronic result.
 For example, these are four steps that likely happened on the way to my dialect of Lebanese Arabic: